marijnh/module-workshop/2017/README.md

 This instance of the app uses `dom-confetti` to show confetti again.
-Imagine for a moment that that library is _huuuge_ (it's not), and we want to delay loading it until necessary—until the user entered a correct answer—to improve load time.
+Imagine for a moment that that library is _huuuge_ (it's not), and we want to delay loading it until necessary—when the user enters a correct answer—to improve load time.

 Use a dynamic import (`import(modulename)`, returning a promise),